RafaelNH/Free-water-elimination-DTI/article/article.md

 biased values of FA for free water volume fractions near one.
 Nevertheless, our results confirm that these problematic cases correspond to regions that are not of interest in neuroimaging analysis (voxels associated with cerebral ventricles) and might be removed by excluding voxels with measured volume fractions above a reasonable threshold such as 0.7.

+# Acknowledgments

+This work was funded by Fundação para a Ciência e Tecnologia FCT/MCE (PIDDAC) under grant SFRH/BD/80114/2012.

 # References